NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Nihon Kohden semi-quantitative CO2 kit sets with traditional mainstream transducer

 To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase.
-The important point is there is a measurement duty cycle and it is as shown; there is no way to know the actual CO2 measurements during the inspiration phase because CO2 measurements are not made.
+The measurement duty cycle is as shown in below image.

 Semi-quantitative means there is a duty cycle, and measurements are not continuous

 Semi-quantitative measurement is also of low-accuracy type, performed using one IR detector instead of the usual two to save cost.
-This is reflected in the measurement tolerance.

 Quantitative measurement employs two detectors to make continuous measurement at different wave-lengths to compare readings for high accuracy

-NIHON KOHDEN specification for TG-901T CO2 sensor kit shows even the specified low accuracy of CO2 measurement using semi-quantitative method no longer holds true once CO2 is present during the inspiration phase.
+NIHON KOHDEN specification for TG-901T CO2 sensor kit shows even the specified low accuracy of CO2 measurements using semi-quantitative method no longer holds true once CO2 is present during the inspiration phase.
+This is because actual CO2 levels can be much higher.

-As seen from the duty cycle, there is no measurement being made during the inspiration phase, how does the manufacturer assure measurement accuracy?
-The specified measurement tolerance has no meaning for the users!
+As seen from the duty cycle, there is no measurement being made during the inspiration phase, how do the manufacturer or users know the measured CO2 value is the true CO2 level?

-Since the users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on unnecessary risk.
+In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.

 A hand-held semi-quantitative etCO2 estimation tool (with SpO2) for airway tube placement confirmation